ebrucihan/Patika-Frontend-Practice/Week-9/Dice-Game/README.md

     npm start

 ## Usage
-1. To change the first player's name, type the new name in the "Enter Player Name" field and click the "Change Name" button.
+-**To change the first player's name, type the new name in the "Enter Player Name" field and click the "Change Name" button**.
-2. Click the "Roll Dice" button to roll the dice.
+-**Click the "Roll Dice" button to roll the dice**.
-3. The result will be displayed below the first player's name.
+-**The result will be displayed below the first player's name**.

 ## Technologies
 -**React**: For building the user interface.

 -**CSS**: For applying styles.